openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

    binary operator
    floating-point type

-Casts between types *floating-point* and *boolean* are not allowed.
+Casts between floating-point types and type ``boolean`` are not allowed.

 Operators on floating-point numbers, except the remainder operator (see :ref:`Remainder`), behave in compliance with the IEEE 754 Standard.
 For example, |LANG| requires the support of IEEE 754 *denormalized* floating-point numbers and *gradual underflow* that make it easier to prove the desirable properties of a particular numerical algorithm.
-Floating-point operations do not '*flush to zero*' if the calculated result is a denormalized number.
+Floating-point operations do not *flush to zero* if the calculated result is a denormalized number.

 |LANG| requires floating-point arithmetic to behave as if the floating-point
 result of every floating-point operator is rounded to the result precision.
-An *inexact* result is rounded to the representable value nearest to the infinitely precise result. |LANG| uses the '*round to nearest*' principle (the default rounding mode in IEEE 754), and prefers the representable value with the least significant bit zero out of any two equally near representable values.
+An *inexact* result is rounded to the representable value nearest to the infinitely precise result. |LANG| uses the *round to nearest* principle (the default rounding mode in IEEE 754), and prefers the representable value with the least significant bit zero out of any two equally near representable values.